danwing/cidfi/draft-wing-cidfi.md

 The SVCB response from the previous step in {{discovery}} will contain one or more CIDFI-aware network elements.

 The client authorizes each of the CIDFI-aware network elements using its local policy.
-This policy might prompt the user, allow certain names (e.g., allow example.net if the user's ISP is configured as example.net), or similar.
+This policy is implementation specific.
+An example implementation might have the user authorize their ISP's CIDFI server (e.g., allow cidfi.example.net if the user's ISP is configured as example.net).

-After authorizing that subset of CIDFI-aware network elements, the client makes a new HTTPS connection to each of those CIDFI-aware network elements, validates their certificates, and obtains a CIDFI nonce from each network element used in {{participation}} to prove ownership of the UDP 4-tuple.
+After authorizing that subset of CIDFI-aware network elements, the client makes a new HTTPS connection to each of those CIDFI-aware network elements, performs PKIX validation of their certificates, and obtains the CIDFI nonce and CIDFI HMAC secret from each network element used later in {{ownership}} to prove the client owns its UDP 4-tuple.

 # Client Operation on Each Server Connection

-When a QUIC client connects to a QUIC server:
+When a QUIC client connects to a QUIC server, the client:

-  1. {{server-supports-cidfi}}, the client learns server supports CIDFI and obtains its mapping of transmitted destination CID to metadata.
+  1. learns the server supports CIDFI and obtains its mapping of transmitted destinations CID to metadata.
-  2. {{participation}}, the client contacts the network elements learned from {{discovery}} and requests their participation.
+  2. proves ownership of its UDP 4-tuple to the on-path network elements.
-  3. {{initial-metadata-exchange}}, the client performs initial metadata exchange.
+  3. performs initial metadata exchange with the CIDFI network element and server, and server and network element.
-  4. {{ongoing-metadata-exchange}}, As network conditions change or the server's transmitted Destination CID changes, the client updates the network element or server.
+  4. continually updates the server and the CIDFI network element whenever new information is received from the CIDFI network element or server.

 These steps are described in more detail below.